thomaspasser/gpio-buttons/README.md

 - Got to Plugins -> Upload plugin and upload the file
 - Each action can then be enabled and the GPIO pin selected.

 The pin numbers entered should be GPIO pin numbers.
 The GPIO pins have an internal pull-up/pull-down resistor.
 The default value for each pin is shown below.
 As of now it is not possible to control the pull in the configuration.

-Remember never to connect 5V to the GPIO pins, only 3.3V or ground.
+__Remember never to connect 5V to the GPIO pins, only 3.3V or ground.
+Connection of a GPIO to a voltage higher than 3.3V will likely destroy the GPIO block within the SoC.__

 The button should be wired between the GPIO pin and __opposite__ voltage as the default pull.
 The plugin will detect any change on the GPIO pin.